zenml-io/zenml/docs/book/getting_started/core-concepts.md

 The steps might have dependencies between them.
 For example, a step might use the outputs from a previous step and thus must wait until the previous step completes before starting.
 This is something you can keep in mind when organizing your steps.

+You can have multiple pipelines for different purposes.
+For example, a training pipeline to train and evaluate models and an inference pipeline to serve the model.

 Pipelines and steps are defined in code using Python *decorators*.
 This is where the core business logic and value of your work lives, and you will spend most of your time defining these two things.
 Your code lives inside a Repository, which is the main abstraction within which your project-specific pipelines should live.